 Upmem is building a coprocessor for server chips from Intel and Advanced Micro Devices, not an accelerator for machine learning tasks in the style of Google and Nvidia.
 The company plans to package 16 chips into DIMM modules, which can be inserted into standard motherboard slots, Roy said.

 The idea is not exactly new.
-David Patterson – a former professor at the University of California at Berkeley, one of the pioneers in reduced instruction set computing, and an architect of Google’s tensor processing unit – proposed what he called intelligent random-access memory two decades ago.
+David Patterson – a titan of reduced instruction set computing and an architect of Google’s tensor processing unit – proposed what he called intelligent random-access memory over two decades ago.
 The goal was to cut down on the speed gap between processing and memory before it got too wide.

 Micron, one of the world’s biggest memory chipmakers, has built a processing-in-memory chip called Automata to find patterns in unstructured financial and biomedical data.
 Venray, founded by chip architect Russel Fish, is aiming to license similar technology, so that server chipmakers can stop moving to big expensive caches, where instructions and data are stored for quick access.